Boereck/eclipse-starter/README.md

 # Build

 The build is currently very easy.
 The current version of Rust has to be installed and `cargo build` has to be called in the root directory of the project.
 To build a release binary call `cargo build --release`.
-To build a windows binary that starts a console window, call `cargo build --features win_console`.
+To build a windows binary that starts a console window, call `cargo build --bin eclipsec --features win_console`.

 Just like the original C library build, the following environment variables can be defined to set default os, arch, and ws values: